-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

 “That’s about a normal number of strikeouts for me,” Leffew said.
 “I don’t get the huge strikeout numbers, but I fill up the zone and my two-seamer runs a lot.
 The guys behind me make the plays.”

 The best one was made by Hubbard, the second baseman.
-Jordan King hit a bullet in his direction in the fourth.
+Jordan King hit a bullet in Hubbard’s direction in the fourth.
 Most high school second basemen are just making a casual wave at that one, but Hubbard glided in front of it, knocked the ball down, and calmly threw the runner out.

 “That was a very skilled play,” Coach Chrismon said.
 “He was able to make it because he moved his feet.”